plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 #### 1.6.1 Elections & Eligibility

 Upon request of a Circle Member, a Circle's Facilitator will hold an election to elect someone to fill its Facilitator Rôle or Secretary Rôle.
-No Rôle or Policy may assign these Rôles or remove an assignment via any other means, nor change the required process.
+No Rôle or Politique may assign these Rôles or remove an assignment via any other means, nor change the required process.
 Normally, the only candidates eligible for these elections are a Circle's Circle Members.
-However, a Policy of the Circle or any Super-Circle may add or limit eligible candidates.
+However, a Politique of the Circle or any Super-Circle may add or limit eligible candidates.

 #### 1.6.2 Election Term